David06A/BTC-Flow-Scriptable/README.md

 This code is completely free to use and be redistributed / modified.

-However, if you are feeling particularly kind you can support myself by sending ADA to this address:
+If you are feeling particularly kind you can support myself by sending ADA to this address: